Women's Lacrosse Associate Head Coach

-Katie Powell enters her sixth year on the Irish coaching staff after reaching the NCAA Championship in five of those seasons.
+Katie Powell enters her eighth year on the Irish coaching staff after helping Notre Dame reach the NCAA Tournament in six of the last seven completed seasons.

 Powell spent three seasons at James Madison as the associate head coach and defensive coordinator.
 While with the Dukes, Powell helped JMU win the 2011 Colonial Athletic Association Championship to secure an automatic berth in the NCAA Championship.
 She helped mentor four all-CAA defenders, including Cally Chakrian, who twice earned a spot on the IWLCA All-South second team and was named the 2012 CAA Defensive Player of the Year.